Last Updated on November 27, 2023 by Vladimir Vulic

 Fighting was not the sole purpose of the Roman army.

 But so too was it a body capable of great building work.
 Such expertise in engineering came quite naturally to the Roman army, as it had to build its own camps and forts, if necessary it had to be able to span bridges across rivers and build siege works.
+Beautiful architecture like Roman columns, temples and arches needed some lifting and shifting.

 But the army also took part in building projects for civilian use.
 There was sound reasons for the use of the army in building projects.